KmolYuan/Pyslvs-UI/README.md

 Use PyInstaller to build.

-After following operation, the executable file's folder is located at `dist` / `launch_pyslvs` folder.
+After following operation, the executable file is located at `dist` folder.

 As your wish, it can be renamed or moved out and operate independently in no-Python environment.